Read Policies

 return SparkSqlTransformation(sql="""

-SELECT transaction,
+SELECT transaction_id,

 <SUM(Amount)> as transactions_total_amount_7d